-Chief Executive Officer and Deputy Chairperson, Olayan Financing Company Board Committees Nominating and Governance Finance Director Since 2011 Age 61 Other Current Public Boards: Alawwal Bank, Rolls Royce Group plc and Akbank Former Public Directorships Held During the Past 5 Years Other Experience and Education WPP plc Current Chief Executive Officer Trustee, King Abdullah University of Science and Technology and Cornel University Member, Harvard Global Advisory Council Serves on Boards of Various Non-governmental and Educational Organizations 0
+Chief Executive Officer and Deputy Chairperson, Olayan Financing Company

+Director Since 2011Age 61

+- · Nominating and Governance - Finance

+Other Current Public Boards: Alawwal Bank, Rolls Royce Group plc and Akbank

+Former Public Directorships Held During the Past 5 Years

+WPP plc

+- Current Chief Executive Officer

+- Trustee, King Abdullah University of Science and Technology and Cornell University

+- · Member, Harvard Global Advisory Council

+- Serves on Boards of Various Non-governmental and Educational Organizations

-• M.B.A., Indiana University
+- · M.B.A., Indiana University

 LUBNA S. OLAYAN is the Chief Executive Officer and deputy chairperson of Riyadh-based Olayan Financing Company, the holding company for The Olayan Group's operations in the Kingdom of Saudi Arabia and the Middle East.
 Ms. Olayan is a Principal and a board member of Olayan Investments Company Establishment, the parent company of The Olayan Group, a private multinational enterprise with diverse commercial and industrial operations in the Middle East and an actively managed portfolio of international investments.
 Since December 2004, she has been a director of Alawal Bank, becoming the first woman to join the board of a Saudi publicly-listed company.
 She was elected Vice Chairman in January 2014 and is a member of its executive committee and its nomination and remuneration committee.
-Ms. Olayan is a non-executive director of WPP plc, a multinational communication services company, from March 2005 to June 2012, and was a member of its nomination committee.
+Ms. Olayan is a non-executive director and member of numerous international advisory boards, such as Rolls Royce Group plc and Akbank.
+Ms. Olayan served as a non-executive director of WPP plc, a multinational communication services company, from March 2005 to June 2012, and was a member of its nomination committee.